-Course Code HIST 3056 Course Doing History Coordinating Unit History Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites At least 15 units of History major courses Assumed Knowledge This course is designed as the capstone of the history major; it is expected students will have sufficient historical expertise through Level 1 & 2 courses to achieve this.
-Restrictions Only available to students enrolled in the History major Course Description This history capstone course will provide students with an opportunity to experience historical research at an advanced level.
+Course Code HIST 3056 Course Doing History Coordinating Unit History Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites At least 15 units of History Major courses Assumed Knowledge This course is designed as the capstone of the history Major; it is expected students will have sufficient historical expertise through Level I & II courses to achieve this.
+Restrictions Available to students undertaking a History Major only Course Description This history capstone course will provide students with an opportunity to experience historical research at an advanced level.
 The course will have two main components: an in-depth analysis of different types of historical sources commonly used by historians, including archival and digital research, and an exploration of historical methodologies - all directed toward an independent research project of the student's own choosing.
 Additional components of the course will include a discussion of ethics in working with historical sources and producing historical writing, and an introduction to the options available to history majors in the job market and for postgraduate study.
 The course is intended to build upon individual student research interests (gained through their previous study), but will extend knowledge gained in advanced level courses by providing suggestions for deepening their understanding of the methodological approaches to using available textual and visual materials.

 The course will be intensive and seminar-based, with additional independent structured learning equal to six contact hours per week.
 In a typical week, students will engage in staff-led discussions of various types of historical sources, or visit an archive (either in person or digitally), discuss progress on assignment tasks, and complete assigned tasks with a research pod - groups of students sharing similar interests.
 Pods will research elements of weekly topics, analyse their significance for their own research, and relay their findings back to the larger class.
 Assessment tasks will a source methodology essay that bears on the research topic, a literature survey and research plan, and the final research paper.